 Take note that under the Romanian law, in order to hire foreign citizens, employers in Romania must take some steps that, for non-EU citizens, are not very simple.
 Therefore, the difficulty of the employment process depends on the space from which the citizen who wants to be employed in Romania comes from.

-Download our “Labour Law and Employment in Romania – 2017 Guide (PDF)”, in order to find our what are main requirements that stand at the basis of employment in Romania, or read more below:
+Download our “Labour Law and Employment in Romania – 2018 Guide (PDF)”, in order to find out what are the main requirements that stand at the basis of employment in Romania, or read more below:

 Employment contract types

 There are 2 types of employment agreements in Romania, no matter if the individuals are residents or non-residents: